 Once you have made a reduced testcase, attach the testcase to the bug report using the "Add an attachment" link.
 Then enter "testcase" into the Keywords1 field so engineers know the bug is ready to be crushed.

 Now that you know what HTML tags or CSS properties are involved in triggering the bug, search Bugzilla again to determine whether others have reported similar problems.
 You may learn that Gecko's behavior is intentional, in which case you can turn1 the bug report into a (tech evangelism bug).
 Or you may learn that the bug is a duplicate of another open bug report.

 Consider rewriting the bug's summary1 to reflect the testcase, so it can be found by someone doing a similar search.
-For example, you might change "Can't open this page's dropdown" to "Can't open dropdown in table in position:relative span".
+For example, "Can't open dropdown in table in position:relative span" is more likely to be found than "Can't open this page's dropdown".

 1 A standard Bugzilla account does not have sufficient permission to add keywords or change a bug summary.
 After you have created testcases for two bugs, mail Gerv with links to the two bugs, and he will upgrade your permissions.

 If the testcase uses multiple files, try to modify the testcase so all of the information is in a single file.

 - Replace <link rel="stylesheet" href="..."> with a <style> element containing the text of the stylesheet.